top of page

 The noun 'dogma' has its roots in ancient Greek, specifically from the word 'dogma' (δόγμα), which means 'that which one thinks is true' or 'an opinion' in Greek.
 This term is derived from the verb 'dokein' (δοκεῖν), which means 'to seem' or 'to think.'
 In its original Greek context, 'dogma' referred to opinions or beliefs held by philosophers.
 Over time, especially in the context of religious and philosophical discourse, 'dogma' came to signify a set of principles, beliefs, or doctrines that are established as unquestionable truths within a particular system of thought, ideology, or religion.
 The etymology of 'dogma' underscores the notion that these beliefs are firmly held and not subject to questioning, reflecting their authoritative and foundational nature within the respective belief systems.

-Quiz: Find the meaning of dogma
+Quiz: Find the meaning of the noun dogma:

 Try Again!